DylanSchmidt2/Challenge-repo-10/README.md

  ###### Once the user completes the questions and fills out required fields, an HTML doc will be generated in the folder 'dist'

-### Bugs
+### Bugs/Drawbacks

+* Basic template styling
-*
+* Only 2 enployee positions
+* Office Number for manager not working atm

 ### Extra add-ons

 ###### I enjoy adding quality of life (qol) functions to assignments, time permitting.
 Unfortunately, I didn't have time to bring them to life on this assignment.

 ### Final thoughts
 I liked this challenge, relitevely easy to start since we just did a similar README.md generator last week.
-Overall, things went smoothly starting until I started testing, I am just starting to learn testing this week and not fully confident in my skills (hence the help on code).
-Very simple program that generates that HTML doc with the info inputted.
+Initially, things were moving well, until I started doing my tests.
+I am just starting to learn testing this week and not fully confident in my skills (hence the help on code).
+Very simple program that generates an HTML doc with the info inputted.
 It's sleek and very fun to build!

 ###### Biggest struggle
+Testing, by far, testing.
+I had some really great conversations with classmates and friends as well as a TA.
+The help I recieved defintely had a direct impact on my challenge.
+Learning how testing works and specifically, the mindset you need to be in while writing it, was new to me and didn't adapt as fast.

 ### Screen Capture: